benjaminhenriquez/dotalign/README.md

 1.

+SELECT UrlText FROM Domain;

 2.

+SELECT AddressText, Name FROM EmailAddress
+INNER JOIN Person
+ON EmailAddress.PersonId = Person.Id;

 3.

+SELECT UrlText AS DomainName,
+COUNT(Type) AS EmailsSent
+FROM Domain
+JOIN EmailAddress
+ON Domain.Id = EmailAddress.DomainId
+JOIN Participant
+ON EmailAddress.Id = Participant.EmailAddressId
+LEFT JOIN ParticipantType
+ON Participant.ParticipantTypeid = ParticipantType.id
+AND Type IN('To','CC','BCC')
+GROUP BY UrlText;

 ## On Golden Pond (2nd Section)

-I used Javascript to solve this problem.
+I used Javascript ES5 to solve this problem.
 The html page allows user to input information into a form.
 Once submitted an alert with the answer pops up on screen.
 Code can be viewed in the index.js file.